Humanistic Psychotherapeutic Counselling approaches in Edinburgh

 Humanistic practice and approach is made up of a wealth of methods and styles from both eastern and western psychology.
 These include person centred counselling, Gestalt model, some styles of transactional analysis and the styles of individual therapy schools.
 Eastern styles include the various styles of mindfulness, both active and passive, mainland and Japanese.

-What is available from this humanistic psychotherapy service?
+What is available from this humanistic psychotherapy service in Edinburgh?

 Stuart is an integrative, multi modal psychotherapy provider.
 In other words Stuart chooses and blends the models and methods that suit the individual or couple in question, combining clinical effectiveness (NICE and research recommended methods), with consideration of the wider needs of the client or clients.